jasunde/Functional-Light-JS/ch4.md

 The "points" we'd like to remove are the `order` and `person` parameter references.

 Let's start by trying to get the `person` "point" out of the `personFound(..)` function.
-To do so, let's first to define:
+To do so, let's first define this:

 ```js
 function extractName(person) {